Skip navigation

 Conditional Payments (Tax Code Section 31.071)

-A property owner whose property is subject to a pending protest, appeal or challenge may submit a conditional payment of taxes before the delinquency date.
+A property owner whose property is subject to a pending protest, appeal or challenge may submit a conditional tax payment before the delinquency date.
 Once the property is no longer subject to a protest, appeal or challenge, the collector must apply the amount paid to the tax imposed and refund the remainder, if any.

 Overpayment in Escrow Account (Tax Code Section 31.072)